ashrithashetty8/product_review_system/README.md

 ## Running Tests
 You can use **Postman** to test the API endpoints.
 Import the `postman-collection` file into Postman for quick testing.

----

-## Contribution Guidelines
-Feel free to contribute to this project:
-1. Fork the repository
-2. Create a new feature branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m "Add new feature"`)
-4. Push the branch (`git push origin feature-branch`)
-5. Open a Pull Request 🚀

----